-- on an actual basis; - on a pro forma basis to reflect: - the automatic conversion of all outstanding shares of our preferred stock into 3,715,222 shares of common stock upon the closing of this offering; and - the filing and effectiveness of our restated certificate of incorporation, which will occur upon the closing of this offering. - on a pro forma as adjusted basis to give further effect to our issuance and sale of 3,666,667 shares of common stock in this offering at the initial public offering price of \$15.00 per share, after deducting the underwriting discounts and commissions and the estimated offering expenses payable by us.
+- on an actual basis; - on a pro forma basis to reflect: - the automatic conversion of all outstanding shares of our preferred stock into offering; and shares of common stock upon the closing of this - the filing and effectiveness of our restated certificate of incorporation, which will occur upon the closing of this offering. - on a pro forma as adjusted basis to give further effect to our issuance and sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and the estimated offering expenses payable by us.